Long-Sequence Recommendation Models Need Decoupled Embeddings

 \subsection{Learned Attention}

+Mutual Information (MI) is a measure of the amount of information that two random variables share.
+It quantifies the reduction in uncertainty about one variable given knowledge of another.
+In our paper, we use the standard definition of MI: where $p(x)$, $p(y)$ and $p(x,y)$ are computed based on the statistical result of the training data.

-More cases of comparison between ground truth mutual information and learn attention score are shown below.
+More cases of comparison between ground truth mutual information and learned attention score are shown in Figure \ref{app_fig:mutula_information_and_attention}.
 Each line contains three pictures, where the first picture is the ground truth mutual information, while the second and third line is the learned attention score of TWIN and DARE.
-Our Dare model is closer to the ground truth in all cases.
+Our DARE model is closer to the ground truth in all cases.